creativecommons/cc-legal-tools-app/README.rst

 The translation data consists of ``.po`` files, and they are managed in a separate repository from this code, ``https://github.com/creativecommons/cc-licenses-data``.
-This is typically checked out beside the ``cc-licenses`` repo, but can be put anywhere by changing the Django ``TRANSLATION_REPOSITORY_DIRECTORY`` setting.
+This is typically checked out beside the ``cc-licenses`` repo, but can be put anywhere by changing the Django ``TRANSLATION_REPOSITORY_DIRECTORY`` setting, or setting the ``TRANSLATION_REPOSITORY_DIRECTORY`` environment variable.

 The .po files do *not* use the English messages as the message IDs, which would be the usual practice.
-This helps us to identify messages that should be translated the same but aren't, so that eventually we can re-use translations for multiple licenses.
+FIXME: FILL IN THE REASON HERE.
+OR USE THE ENGLISH MESSAGES WHICH WOULD BE SIMPLER.

 When we upload and download .po files with Transifex, we change the message IDs appropriately so that Transifex *does* see and use English messages as message IDs.